PsychNeuro/ed1/book/glossary.md

 #### receptors
 are cells that serve to +transduce sensory signals into neural firing signals that can then be processed by the rest of the brain.

+#### recurrent
+is an anatomical term describing a pathway that goes in the opposite direction of the "standard" way, and in the brain it refers to +feedback or +top-down connectivity.
+It also implies the recirculation-like effects of having +bidirectional connectivity, where information can circle around the bidirectional loops, thereby "recurring" --- also known as *reentrant*.

 #### relativity
 is another name for the +contrast principle, where there is sensitivity only to the relative differences between things, rather than their +absolute levels.